Departamento-de-Engenharia-Informatica/devops-23-24-JPE-PMS-1231819/CA5/README.md

 **How to solve this?** Define a volume in Dind docker that points to /var/lib/docker and add a named volume definition docker compose file.

+### Conclusion

+Jenkins is a widely used open-source automation server that facilitates continuous integration and continuous delivery (CI/CD) of software projects.
+It automates the parts of software development related to building, testing, and deploying, thereby enhancing productivity and ensuring rapid delivery of high-quality software.
+Jenkins supports numerous plugins to integrate with various development, testing, and deployment tools, making it highly customizable and extensible.
+Its web-based interface simplifies configuration and management, making it a vital tool for DevOps practices and modern software development workflows.